muleforge/Smooks-for-Mule/mule1/examples/mule1-module-smooks-examples-edi-to-java/README.txt

 +----------------------------+
 | Smooks EDI to Java Example |
 +----------------------------+
-This example demonstrates how perform an EDI to Java transform in Mule, using Smooks.
+This example demonstrates how perform an EDI to Java transform in Mule 1, using Smooks.

 +----------------------+
 | Building the example |